Stories Need to be Shared

 founding member and original station manager of WPAA where he served on the Board of Directors as treasurer for many years, as well as on the Cable Advisory Council for South Central Connecticut.

-Russ Styles shared many stories about videotaping parades, tangled cables, new innovations in cameras, getting building keys to have access to equipment at night, his love of free meals and his fun retirement job.
+Russ Styles shared many stories about videotaping parades, tangled cables, new innovations in cameras, acquiring building keys to have access to equipment at night, his love of free meals and his fun retirement job.
 It was Russ who invited me to participate here in Wallingford.
 As a result of his stories, I wished to become part of the advancement of WPAA as it embraced the visions of original cable advocates.

 Eventually, his personal goals did not remain aligned with the evolution of WPAA.
-In remembering Russ’s contributions, I can only wink, chuckle and remind myself to say,
+In remembering Russ’s contributions, I can only wink, chuckle and remind myself to say:

 Be careful what you wish for.